A spatial modeling framework for monitoring surveys with different sampling protocols with a case study for bird abundance in mid-Scandinavia: Modeling and inference approach

 Again, to avoid identifiability issues, we restate the model in (\ref{mod2form}) in terms of $\lambda_{1}(\textbf{s})$ as:

-In the scales of the linear predictors in (\ref{mod2form}) , $\psi_j=\psi^*_j - \psi^*_1 + 1$, $j=\{2,3,4\}$ are scaling coefficients for the copied GRF, $\omega_1(\textbf{s})$, in each likelihood.
-Therefore, we would expect posterior densities for $\psi_3$ and $\psi_4$ to be around 1.
+In the scales of the linear predictors in (\ref{mod2form}) , $\psi_j=\psi^*_j - \psi^*_1 + 1$, $j=\{2,3,4\}$ are scaling coefficients for the common GRF, $\omega_1(\textbf{s})$, in each likelihood.
+They quantify to what extent the departure of the assumption of linearity is explained by $(\psi^*_j-1) \cdot \omega_1(\textbf{s})$.
+In real-life scenarios this departure can be related with sources of variation with spatial structure such as differences in detectability, among others.
+Therefore, we would expect posterior densities for $\psi_3$ and $\psi_4$ to be around 1 in our case study.
 While for $\psi_2$ we expect different results because line and point counts in Norway do not seem to follow a linear relation (see Section 2; Fig. 2).
 Due to the different characteristics of line transect surveys in Norway, we propose model 3.